pluto-lang/pluto/docs/dev_guide/dev_guide.md

 Please note that all code changes in the Pluto project require corresponding comments and tests.
 For more code and test writing details, please see the chapters on code of conduct and testing.

 Besides, all PRs need to have corresponding issues tracking, and need to add appropriate labels and milestone information.

+Furthermore, this repository utilizes [changesets](https://github.com/changesets/changesets) to facilitate easier release updates.
+As a contributor, this means that when your changes are ready, you should run `npx changeset`.
+For more details, refer to this concise document on [adding a changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md#i-am-in-a-single-package-repository).

 #### Bug Fixes or "Normal" Code Changes